-Freud called the exaggerated compensation that can appear in Reaction Formation overboarding as the person is going overboard in one direction to distract from and cover up something unwanted in the other direction, such as a person who fears war becoming a pacifist, convincing themselves that war is wrong, rather than the 'cowardly' position that war is scary.
+Freud called the exaggerated compensation that can appear in Reaction Formation overboarding as the person is going overboard in one direction to distract from and cover up something unwanted in the other direction.
+Such as a person who fears war becoming a pacifist, convincing himself that war is wrong, rather than the 'cowardly' position that war is scary.
 Reaction formation is usually considered one of the obsessional defences.
 It consists in the person doing in an exaggerated way just the opposite of what would satisfy his repressed wishes, impulses, true feelings.

 Theoretical foundations of